-The University of Minnesota offers quality certificate, undergraduate, graduate, doctoral, and professional level coursework in flexible, accessible formats:
+The University of Minnesota offers quality certificate, undergraduate, graduate, and doctoral, and professional level online programs in flexible, accessible formats:

-Primarily online--At least 80% of instruction in the entire program is online.
-Intensive, but short, period of face-to-face course work may be required (e.g., two weeks summer session).
+Primarily online—At least 80% of instruction in the entire program is online.
+An intensive but short period of in-person coursework may be required (e.g., two weeks' summer session).
 No required course in the program should necessitate that students travel to a classroom location weekly.

 For Faculty and Staff

 U of M faculty and staff members who would like support for their online educational efforts should contact the Center for Educational Innovation.